qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Optional - Run sample app.md

 Back in Visual Studio Code, have a look at the app manifest, which is in a file called **manifest.json** in the **appPackage** directory.
 You'll notice that the app information that was displayed when you installed the app is all here.

-Scroll down a bit to `"composeExtensions:`.
+Scroll down a bit to `composeExtensions`.
 Compose extensions is the historical name for a message extension; the Northwind Inventory message extension is defined here.

 Here's an abbreviated version of that JSON for easy reference.